 Response: This is an argument from silence.
 There is no particular reason why the author of Job would need to make this connection.

-3. Heiser correctly notes that in most instances where the word satan shows up in the Hebrew Bible, it doesn’t refer the devil.
+3. Heiser correctly notes that in most instances where the word satan shows up in the Hebrew Bible, it doesn’t refer to the devil.

 Response: True, but his comment is largely irrelevant to the question at hand.
 All but four of the passages in which satan appears are in reference to a human who stands somehow in an oppositional relationship to another human, which makes those passages immaterial to the question of the nature of the spiritual being labeled ha satan in Job.